 By July of 2020, significant project milestones had been accomplished, and Pentalog began a planned ramp-down to around 30 team members.

 Need to scale development capacity to meet critical business priorities?
 Onboard some of our best offshore engineering talent at no risk.
-Learn more about our Free Trial Offer!
+Let’s talk!